neozhang307/neozhang307/README.md

-- 👋 Hi, I’m Lingqi ZHANG, a Ph.D. at the Tokyo Institute of Technology.
+- 👋 Hi, I’m Lingqi ZHANG, a Post Doctoral at RIKEN.
 - 👀 I’m interested in parallel programming and related techniques, especially GPU programming.
 - 🌱 I’m currently working on:
 - - Exploring how the latest GPU hardware influences programming.